schniebel/ryanschnabel-com/README.md

 `auth-secret-template.yaml` - Template of secret used in test environment authorization

-`ingress-route.yaml` - Using [Traefik IngressRoute](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-ingressroute) object to handle routing of traffic to the test and production pods.
+`ingress-route.yaml` - Using [Traefik IngressRoute](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-ingressroute) object to handle routing of traffic to the test pods, production pods, and Traefik Dashboard.
 As well as specify middleware used for basic auth in the test environment, and TLS secret used for SSL handshake.

 `middleware.yaml` - Using [traefik middleware](https://doc.traefik.io/traefik/middlewares/overview/) to define an authorization redirect to the test environment